 Stimulus = Experience.

 In Pali, The language of the Buddha, the translation of the word to meditate, Bhavana, means “to cultivate“ and we cultivate through care and attention, love and patience.
-When we cultivate a seed of an idea, that is been presented to us, we do so by placing it in fertile ground, ground that we have within us.
-We approach that nurturing with love and compassion and gently encourage the experience to grow.
+When we cultivate a seed of an idea we do so by placing it in fertile ground.
+We approach the nurturing of that seed (idea) with love and compassion and gently encourage it to grow.
 We don’t simply look at the idea and try and think it into existence.
 Cast it aside on hard and rocky ground.
-We should see ALL experience as an opportunity to nurture what is shown to us.
+We should see ALL experience as an opportunity to nurture what is presented.
 The same is especially true when it comes to life situations and especially those experiences that are presented to us every day and may seem mundane and trivial.